Below is a report from Ethiopia that was received from those that are coordinating the Abdi Bori Project.

 Introduction: Abdi Bori (AB) is a small organization established by Barlow’s family to help the burden of street children, orphan children and a severely poor children living with their family in 2009.
 The source is needed to be checked from people who knows the number of children assisted by this family organization to identify the number of children who are helped to achieve their high school /preparatory school.
 During the time I was working on this fact paper (October/November 2016), the number of children getting help by AB are 74 in number.
-There are five people employed to assist running this program.
-There name, position and salary is shown below:
+There are four people that are operating this program.
+There position and salary are shown below:

 Activities of AB AB provides the following to the children:

 Stationeries (school supplies)